Improving Two-Way Selective Decode-and-forward Wireless Relaying with Energy-Efficient One-bit Soft Forwarding: Two-way One-bit Soft Forwarding (TW-1bSF) Protocol

-Many channel codes can be applied in the proposed TW-1bSF protocol.
-However, for the WSN consisting of devices with limited energy and computation capability, simple block codes like Hamming code or BCH code are more preferable, in particular, the BCH codes with the syndrome decoder using the Berlekamp-Massey (BM) and Chien's search (CS) algorithm is 15\% more energy efficient than the best performing convolutional codes \cite{Sankarasubramaniam2003}.
-Therefore, in this paper, we consider the TW-1bSF protocol applying Hamming code or BCH code, and hard decoder at the receiver ends.
-Then the decoding at $S2$ can be rewritten as
+Many channel codes are applicable to the proposed TW-1bSF protocol.
+However, for WSNs with limited energy and computation capability, simple block codes like Hamming or BCH codes are preferable.
+In particular, BCH codes with a syndrome decoder that uses the Berlekamp-Massey (BM) and Chien's search (CS) algorithm are 15\% more energy efficient than the best performing convolutional codes \cite{Sankarasubramaniam2003}.
+Therefore, in the sequel, we study the TW-1bSF protocol when Hamming or BCH codes are applied, and hard decoders are employed at the receiving ends.
+Consequently, the decoder \eqref{eq:optimal-decoder} can be rewritten as

 where $\vl_d \triangleq 4h\sqrt{E}\vy_{12} + \vl_{r2}$.